google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 How can I ensure my literature review is comprehensive?

-Use academic databases like Google Scholar, PubMed, and JSTOR to search for relevant studies.
+Utilize academic databases such as Google Scholar, PubMed, and JSTOR to search for relevant studies.
 Be sure to evaluate the quality of each source and stay updated on recent research.

 What tools can help streamline the literature review process?